 - 1. From the PCE web console menu, choose Rulesets and Rules > Rulesets.
 The Rulesets list page appears. - 2.
 Click Add. - 3.
 Enter a name for the ruleset. - 4.
-In the Scope section, set the Application, Environment, and Location label by selecting the them from the drop-down lists. - 5.
-After you select the three labels, click Save.
+In the Scope section, set the labels that define the scope by selecting the them from the drop-down lists.
+You can use Application, Environment, Location, or any custom label types you have defined using flexible labels. - 5.
+After you select the labels, click Save.

 The page refreshes and the Scopes and Rules tab appears.

-To edit the Scope, click the Edit button ...
+To edit the Scope, click the Edit button .

 - 6. To add another scope, click the Add icon (+).
 A new row appears in the scopes section. - 7.
-Set the Application, Environment, and Location labels for the new scope and click the Save icon at the end of the row.
+Set the labels for the new scope and click the Save icon at the end of the row.

-The green Addition Pending icon that this addition is pending, so you need to provision the new ruleset in order for the rule to take effect.
-See Provisioning [134] for more information.
+The green Addition Pending icon shows that this addition is pending, so you need to provision the new ruleset in order for the rule to take effect.
+See Provisioning [116] for more information.

 This task contains the steps to define multiple-scopes in the ruleset.
-For information about rules to the ruleset, see Rules [99].
+For information about rules to the ruleset, see Rules [96].